mkeller1992/mk-magic-messages-library/README.md

 No required setup is needed.
 You can inject `AlertsService` directly.

-The alert animations are CSS-based, so you do not need to add `provideAnimations()` or `BrowserAnimationsModule` just for `mk-magic-alerts`.

 ### Optional: choose an entry animation

 By default, alerts use `AlertEntryAnimation.DOT`.
 Existing applications do not need to change anything.